blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 	- Books
 		- It is mainly based on the Yoga Sutras of Patanjali
 		- It was also influenced by books such as Yoga Vasishta and Bhagavad Gita

 - 3. Nyaya
 	- Nyaya school's epistemology accepts four out of six Pramanas as reliable means of gaining knowledge – Pratyakṣa (perception), Anumāṇa (inference), Upamāṇa (comparison and analogy) and Śabda (word, testimony of past or present reliable experts).
 	- It states that suffering is caused by bad understandings and ignorance
 	- Liberation can be achieved with right understanding

+- It postulates Asat-Karya-Vada (Theory of Non-Existent Effect)

 - 4. Vaisheshika
 	- Naturalism
 	- It postulated that everything is made of atoms

 - 5. Mimamsa / Purva Mimamsa
 	- It focuses on the early parts of the Vedas
 - 6. Vedanta / Uttara Mimamsa